FOREVER YOURS – Out 26 December 2018

 At quarter past, a large man with a barrel chest and a tastefully trimmed beard walked in.
 He had a word with the receptionist, laughed loudly, then sat down on the sofa opposite her.
 He immediately took out his phone and began tapping away on it.

 What was taking Mr Anderson so long?
 Inactivity had never suited Carmen, particularly when she was nervous.
-It was hard not to fidget, but every time she shifted position, the couch would creak and the man would look up.
+It was hard not to fidget, but every time she shifted position, the couch would squeak in protest and the man would glance up.

 Oh, for goodness sake!
 If she didn’t go in soon she was going to have a full-on nervous breakdown right here in the waiting room.
 She pictured the bearded man opposite giving her mouth-to-mouth and shuddered.

 Finally, a door opened and the sound of laughter drifted down the staircase.
+A woman’s voice purred, “I’ll see you tonight.”
 Shortly afterward, a busty blonde in four-inch stilettos and a tight leather skirt clacked her way across the waiting room.

-“Auf Wiedersehen,” she called in a sing-song voice as she exited.
-Even from where she was sitting, Carmen could smell Dior.
+“Auf Wiedersehen,” she called in a sing-song voice as she exited the office.
+Dior wafted across the room.

-“Mr Anderson will see you now,” the receptionist told her, coming into the room.
+“Mr Anderson will see you now,” the receptionist told Carmen, coming into the room.
 “Just up the stairs and it’s the first door to your left.”

 Carmen ascended the stairs feeling like she was going to the doctor, unaware of what the diagnosis was going to be.
 Her heart, which she’d managed to get under control in the waiting room, suddenly began beating frantically again, so she forced herself to take two slow, deep breaths like she did before she went on stage.
 It helped take the edge off her panic, and she took a moment at the top of the stairs to run a hand through her hair and compose herself.